The Cheapest Way Visit Universal Orlando? (Under $3,000)

 • Bring your own snacks: To manage your budget further, consider bringing your own snacks.
 Universal allows you to bring food into the parks as long as it’s not in a cooler larger than 8x6x6 inches.

-• Bring items from home: Visit your local dollar tree and pick up items such as ponchos, sunscreen, cooling towels etc from home.
+• Bring items from home: Visit your local dollar tree or Amazon and pick up items such as ponchos, sunscreen, cooling towels etc from home to save money and not have to buy them in the parks.

 • Visit After 6 PM for Free Parking: One of the hidden gems for budget Universal Orlando is that parking is free after 6 PM.
 This can significantly reduce the cost of your trip to Universal Studios.

-• Invest in Refillable Snacks: Universal offers refillable snack options that can be a cost-effective way to eat throughout the day.
+• Invest in Refillable Snacks: Universal offers refillable snack options (popcorn buckets) that can be a cost-effective way to eat throughout the day and save money.

-• Look for freebies or cheap souvenirs: Keep an eye out for budget-friendly souvenirs or even freebies that might be available during special events or promotions
+• Look for freebies or cheap souvenirs: Keep an eye out for budget-friendly Universal Studios souvenirs or even freebies that might be available during special events or promotions like an “I’m Celebrating” button.

 • Share larger meals throughout the day: Share larger items throughout the day such as the meatball mountain at the minions cafe or chicken rib platter at Three Broomsticks.

-• Stop at Starbucks in the morning: Use your Starbucks app to purchase your coffees at the Universal Orlando hotel starbucks locations
+• Stop at Starbucks in the morning: Use your Starbucks app to purchase your coffees at the Universal Orlando hotel Starbucks locations.
+Universal Annual Passholders can use their UOAP discount.

 • Meals for four days = $1000.00